 Experience: How well do the instructors know the materials?
 How long have they been teaching?
-SMC instructors (primarily Todd Vogel, SP Parker and Tim Villanueva) have been backcountry skiing and mountaineering for more than 25 years each and have been instructing for more than half their lives.
+SMC instructors have been backcountry skiing and mountaineering in the Sierra for decades and know the area and the AIARE curriculums well.
 As experienced teachers they can help make the most of your investment in an avalanche course.

-Curriculum: In the past there is little agreement on what a particular course needs to contain or how long the course needs to be.
+Curriculum: In the past there was little agreement on what a particular course needs to contain or how long the course needs to be.
 Our courses are generally a day longer than some other courses you’ll see offered.
-Naturally this affects the total cost of the course but when you prorate the difference between shorter courses we think you’ll agree our courses are the best value out there.
-We have written and re-written our curriculum and tried to cut days out but we just can’t recommend taking a Level I course less than three days in length or a level II course less than four days long, at least in the Eastern Sierra where travel time is generally long enough to preclude doing any class activity the evening prior to the start of the program.
-There is so much to cover and we believe that the most important part is the time out in the field practicing the assessment and decision-making tools these courses attempt to give you.
+We have written and re-written our curriculum and tried to cut days out but we just can’t recommend taking a Level I course less than three days in length.
+There is so much to cover and we believe that the most important part is the time out in the field practicing the assessment and decision-making tools these courses give you.
 We wish a level one course could be a week long!

 What is AIARE?

-Until recently there was no nationally recognized curriculum for avalanche education in the USA.
-There are many avalanche courses and programs available but in large part, course providers operate according to their own personal beliefs and ideas.
-There are few means for the public to assess the quality of an avalanche course or instructor.
-AIARE was formed to address this situation and has a curriculum that has become nationally accepted.
-We strongly support this program and believe that it is one of the best things for avalanche education to come along.
+In the past there was no nationally recognized curriculum for avalanche education in the USA.
+There were many avalanche courses and programs available but in large part, course providers operated according to their own personal beliefs and ideas.
+There were few means for the public to assess the quality of an avalanche course or instructor.
+AIARE was formed to address this situation and has a curriculum that is now nationally accepted.
+We strongly support this program and believe that it is one of the best things for avalanche education to have come along.